We bring creative engagement, placemaking, communications and planning to communities and organizations across North America.

 Richmond: Our Town, Our Future

 Richmond, Vermont has it all - great schools, beautiful landscapes, convenient location and close community.
 But Richmond residents want to be proactive in protecting and enhancing their community, and they saw their town planning process as an opportunity.
-We helped the town gather more than 1,000 pieces of feedback, create a broadly-supported community vision, and learn how to use that vision to make decisions about the future.
+We helped the town gather more than 1,000 surveys, comments and interviews; create a broadly-supported community vision; and learn how to use that vision to make decisions about the future.

 Animbiigoo Zaagi’igan Anishinaabek First Nation Strategic Plans